The BigQuery data manipulation language (DML) enables you to update, insert, and delete data from your BigQuery tables.

 - You must use standard SQL.
 To enable standard SQL, see Switching SQL dialects.

 You cannot specify a destination table.
-For example, in the web UI you must have Destination Table set to No table selected.
+For example, in the Cloud Console you must have Destination Table set to No table selected.

-Rows that were written to a table recently via streaming (using the
+Rows that were written to a table recently by using streaming (the

 MERGEstatements.
 Recent writes are typically those that occur within the last 30 minutes.
 Note that all other rows in the table remain modifiable by using